 For each blog post or piece of content, you should also indicate:

-- Its goal (i.e. thought leadership, conversions, etc.)
+- Its goal (i.e., thought leadership, conversions, etc.)

 - Who is its target audience

-- What keywords/queries it should be ranking for
+- What keywords/queries should it be ranking for

 When auditing your content, you should score: